Lakewood, Ohio: History

-Lakewood was incorporated as a village in 1889, and named for its lakefront location.

-Earliest days

-The wilderness west of the Cuyahoga River was delayed being settled due to a treaty the American government made with the Native Americans in 1785, whereby no white man was to settle on that land.
-Consequently, when Moses Cleaveland arrived in 1796, his activities were confined to the east side of the river.
+Establishment

 The area now called Lakewood was populated by the Ottawa, Potawatomi, Chippewa, Wyandot, Munsee, Delaware and Shawnee tribes until the Treaty of Ft.
 Industry pushed them west in 1805.
-The treaty, signed at Ft.
-Industry near what is now downtown Toledo, Ohio, ceded 500,000 acres of some of the tribes' land to the United States for about $18,000 or 3.5 cents/acre.
+Prior to the treaty, American settlers were prohibited from moving west of the Cuyahoga River.
+The treaty ceded 500,000 acres of some of the tribes' land to the United States for about $18,000 or 3.5 cents/acre.
 The Shawnee and Seneca, living with the Wyandot, were to get $1000 "...every year forever hereafter."

-The area now occupied by Lakewood, Rocky River, Fairview Park, and West Park was purchased from the Connecticut Land Company by a syndicate of six men headed by Judson Canfield on April 4, 1807, for $26,084.
+In 1806, the area was formally surveyed as Rockport Township, Township 7, Range 14, of the Connecticut Western Reserve.
+It was purchased from the Connecticut Land Company by a syndicate of six men headed by Judson Canfield on April 4, 1807, for $26,084.

-In 1806 the area was formally surveyed as Rockport Township.
 In 1818, permanent settlement began with the arrival from Connecticut of James Nicholson.
-Other early pioneers included Jared Kirtland and Mars Wager.
+Other early pioneers included Jared Kirtland and Mars Wagar.
 Settlements were mostly along Detroit Avenue, a toll road operated by the Rockport Plank Company from 1848 to 1901, with large farms and properties extending north to Lake Erie.
-Making bricks and planting orchards were among the most prolific occupations until natural gas and oil wells were developed in the early 1880s.
+Making bricks and planting orchards were among the most prolific occupations until methane gas and oil wells were developed in the early 1880s.
+By 1819, 18 families lived in Rockport Township.
+Early settlers sustained their lives through farming.
+The land was ideal for fruit farming and many vineyards began to emerge.
+Current street names reflect this history such as Orchard Grove and Blossom Park.
+The most common occupations in Lakewood were farming and the building trades.

+Incorporation and growth

-By 1819 18 families lived in Rockport Township.
-In 1893, streetcars came to Lakewood with the construction of the Detroit Avenue line, followed by the Clifton Boulevard line in 1903 and the Madison Avenue line in 1916.
+A toll road was established from Cleveland to Lakewood by the Rockport Plank Road Company, operating from 1848 to 1901.
+Lakewood was incorporated as a village in 1889, and named for its lakefront location.
+In 1893, streetcars came from Cleveland to Lakewood with the construction of the Detroit Avenue line, followed by the Clifton Boulevard line in 1903 and the Madison Avenue line in 1916.